JacquesLucke/animation_nodes_manual/README.md

 http://animation-nodes-manual.readthedocs.org/en/latest/

-This is the Official **Maunal** repository for the Animation Nodes Project.
+This is the Official **Manual** repository for the Animation Nodes Project.

 If you want to contribute: